harfangk/harfangk.github.io/_drafts/2017-04-29-my-brief-foray-into-the-land-of-haskell-1.md

 But I think the best thing about this course is homeworks.
 They are definitely challenging.
 I confess that I looked at the solutions available online when I couldn't even think of how to get started on some homeworks.
 Nevertheless, all homeworks can be solved just with the concepts introduced in the course material.
 This is actually an impressive feat - Yorgey made challenging homeworks out of the concise course material.
 You would understand how hard that is if you've tried to create good exercise problems yourself.

 So I would recommend this course to someone who wants to learn Haskell.
 But there's a caveat.
 If you are completely new to functional programming, get a mentor or teacher.
 This course is still too fast-paced for such a person.
 I have a personal rule of thumb when choosing a learning material for learning by myself: I should be able to understand 70% of the material with ease, and actively learn only the other 30%.
 Otherwise, I would end up losing motivation out of exhaustion.
 I believe that I could finish this course on my own because I was already familiar with the basic concepts I've mentioned above.
+Otherwise, I would have quit the course midway.

 If you are trying to learn functional programming by youself, I recommend starting with Elixir.
 Elixir is a simple, practical language that can familiarize you with basic concepts of functional programming.
 Once you have knowledge of those basic building blocks, learning more advanced functional programming concepts in Haskell would feel much less stressful.